aws/amazon-freertos/cmake/README.md

 cmake -DVENDOR=ti -DBOARD=cc3220_launchpad -DCOMPILER=arm-ti -S. -Bbuild
 ```

+**Note: On Windows, you need to add `-G"Unix Makefiles"` or `-GNinja` to the commandline because
+CMake will use Visual Studio by default on Windows.**

 The values of `VENDOR` and `BOARD` must match the folder names under `cmake/vendors`.
 And the
 value of `COMPILER` must match the file names under `cmake/toolchains`, `CMAKE_TOOLCHAIN_FILE` will
 be set to this file.